zaxor0/zwerchhau/into-the-war/rules.md

 You are in the war, you are the good guys.
 The Fascists are the bad guys.

 ### Character Creation Steps
-1. Roll Ability Scores
+1. Roll ability scores
 2. Roll HP
-3. Pick a Class
+3. Pick a class
 4. Select a name and description.
-4. Acquire Equipment
+4. Acquire equipment

 ### 1. Determine Ability Scores
 Roll 3d6 for each of the following ability scores